If you’re looking for an in-person training program, or a more in-depth or immersive experience, check out these training programs.

 The program is designed to provide participants with a thorough grounding in conducting dissemination and implementation research in health across all areas of health and health care.
 Faculty and guest lecturers are leading experts (practitioners and teachers) in theory, implementation, and evaluation approaches to D&I; creating partnerships and multilevel, transdisciplinary research teams; research design, methods, and analyses appropriate for D&I investigations; and conducting research at different and multiple levels of intervention (e.g., clinical, community, policy).

-The National Cancer Institute (NCI) Division of Cancer Control and Population Sciences (DCCPS) is hosting the TIDIRC to provide participants with a thorough grounding in conducting D&I research with a specific focus on cancer, across the cancer control continuum.
-In 2019, the institute will utilize a combination of a 4-month online course (six modules with related assignments) between February and June, and a 2-day in-person training to be held July 8 and 9, 2019, in Bethesda, MD.
-Faculty and guest lectures will consist of leading experts in theory, implementation and evaluation approaches to D&I; creating partnerships and multilevel, transdisciplinary research teams; research design, methods and analyses appropriate for D&I; and conducting research at different and multiple levels of intervention (e.g., clinical, community,policy).
+TIDIRC Facilitated Course: The National Cancer Institute (NCI) Division of Cancer Control and Population Sciences (DCCPS) hosts this training institute to provide participants with a thorough grounding in conducting dissemination and implementation (D&I) research with a specific focus on cancer, across the cancer control continuum.
+In 2021, the institute will be held virtually and feature an expanded curriculum.
+Faculty and guest lecturers consist of leading experts in D&I theories, models, and frameworks; intervention fidelity and adaptation; stakeholder engagement and partnership for D&I; research methods and study designs for D&I; and measures and outcomes for D&I.

 Training Opportunities (In-person; 1 week or less)